gicentre/litvis/documents/tutorials/elmIntroduction2.md

 And if an integer is provided to _that_ function, it will return a simple `Int` (which is what `myResult` did above).

 This process of sequentially processing partially applied functions is known as [currying](https://en.wikipedia.org/wiki/Currying) and helps to explain why the symbol `->` is used to separate parameters and the returned value in a type annotation.

+A function with four parameters is actually a function with just one parameter that returns a function with three parameters, which is itself a function with one parameter that returns a function with two parameters, which is itself another function with one parameter that returns a function with one parameter that evaluates an expression to return a value.
+Phew!
+Reading the `->` arrows is probably simpler!

 ### Functional Composition